|

 - Login passwords of remote computers on your LAN.

-- Passwords of mail accounts on exchange server (stored by Outlook 2003)
+- Passwords of mail accounts on exchange server (stored by Microsoft Outlook)

 - Password of MSN Messenger / Windows Messenger accounts

-- Internet Explorer 7: passwords of password-protected Web sites ("Basic Authentication" or "Digest Access Authentication")
+- Internet Explorer 7.x and 8.x: passwords of password-protected Web sites ("Basic Authentication" or "Digest Access Authentication")

 The item name of IE7 passwords always begin with "Microsoft_WinInet" prefix.